-Table 13A: Roles and Responsibilities of government agencies and NGOs/CBOs in disaster management
+Table 13A: Roles and Responsibilities of government agencies and NGOs/CBOs in disaster man agement

 S.N.
-Issues / Themes Action Points 1 Geographic coverage of NGOs Develop and update the database of NGOs at all levels working on disaster management focusing on geographic outreach and thematic capacities of the organizations.
-(Action: TDMA and DDMAs with the help of other Departments and NGOs) 2 Volume of support provided by NGOs Compile statistics on quantum of support provided by NGOs at all levels, both international and national.
-(Action: TDMA and DDMAs with the assistance of NGOs) 3 Coordination Establishing inter-agency mechanisms for coordination and networking activities (information and knowledge management, training and capacity building, collaborative advocacy, quality and accountability) at all levels.
-(Action: DDMAs, NGOs)
+Issues / Themes Action Points 1 Geographic Develop and update the database of NGOs at all levels working on coverage of disaster management focusing on geographic outreach and NGOs thematic capacities of the organizations.
+(Action: TDMA and DDMAs with the help of other Departments and NGOs) 2 Volume of Compile statistics on quantum of support provided by NGOs at all support levels, both international and national. provided by (Action: TDMA and DDMAs with the assistance of NGOs) NGOs 3 Coordination Establishing inter-agency mechanisms for coordination and networking activities (information and knowledge management, training and capacity building, collaborative advocacy, quality and accountability) at all levels.
+(Action: DDMAs, NGOs) 4 Accessibility Establish protocols for cooperation and ensure access to the affected areas with support from government agencies at respective levels like NDRF and SDRF, as they have good logistics base to reach inaccessible areas.
+(Action: TDMA, DDMA, NGOs, CBOs)

-4 Accessibility Establish protocols for cooperation and ensure access to the affected areas with support from government agencies at respective levels like NDRF and SDRF, as they have good logistics base to reach inaccessible areas.
-(Action: TDMA, DDMA, NGOs, CBOs) 5 Hazard and Conduct community centric hazard and vulnerability analysis at all vulnerability- levels, and develop disaster management plans accordingly. based planning (Action: DDMA, NGOs) 6 Community Ensure community participation in assessment, planning, participation implementation and monitoring of activities at all levels.
-(Action: DDMA, NGOs, CBOs) 7 Mainstreaming Support the most vulnerable groups through mitigation activities of Disability as well as disaster preparedness and response, with a particular Issues in DM focus on the special needs of the Persons with Disabilities (PWDs).
-(Action: DDMA, NGOs) 8 Gender Make women's as well as men's concerns and experiences an Mainstreaming integral dimension in the design, implementation, monitoring and evaluation of policies and programs such that inequalities between men and women are not perpetuated through routine operations of DM.
-(Action: DDMA, NGOs) 9 Focus on most State level: Coordinate amongst the actors to identify the gap areas vulnerable at District and Local level: Ensure targeting with equity and rather than outreach to all excluded areas. only on (Action: IAG, District NGO Task Forces in DDMA) Epicenter 10 Rural- urban Develop the capacities of CBOs, NGOs or specialized civil diversity society agencies at all levels to manage urban as well as rural disasters and accordingly make investments.
-(Action: DDMAs, NGOs) 11 Adherence to State level: Develop minimum standards for the State, District and standards Local level: Develop capacities for adherence to minimum standards through collective and coordinated efforts of all stakeholders (Action: TDMA, DDMAs, NGOs, CBOs) 12 Transparency Develop an agreed framework of accountability for all levels and and mechanisms to bring in transparency. accountability (Action: SDMA, DDMAs and NGOs) 13 Do No Harm Advocacy at all levels on "Do No Harm" through disaster response and development interventions.
+5 Hazard and vulnerability- Conduct community centric hazard and vulnerability analysis at all levels, and develop disaster management plans accordingly. based planning (Action: DDMA, NGOs) 6 Community participation Ensure community participation in assessment, planning, implementation and monitoring of activities at all levels.
+(Action: DDMA, NGOs, CBOs) 7 Mainstreaming of Disability Issues in DM Support the most vulnerable groups through mitigation activities as well as disaster preparedness and response, with a particular focus on the special needs of the Persons with Disabilities (PWDs).
+(Action: DDMA, NGOs) 8 Gender Mainstreaming Make women's as well as men's concerns and experiences an integral dimension in the design, implementation, monitoring and evaluation of policies and programs such that inequalities between men and women are not perpetuated through routine operations of DM.
+(Action: DDMA, NGOs) 9 Focus on most vulnerable rather than only on Epicenter State level: Coordinate amongst the actors to identify the gap areas at District and Local level: Ensure targeting with equity and outreach to all excluded areas.
+(Action: IAG, District NGO Task Forces in DDMA) 10 Rural- urban diversity Develop the capacities of CBOs, NGOs or specialized civil society agencies at all levels to manage urban as well as rural disasters and accordingly make investments.
+(Action: DDMAs, NGOs) 11 Adherence to standards State level: Develop minimum standards for the State, District and Local level: Develop capacities for adherence to minimum standards through collective and coordinated efforts of all stakeholders (Action: TDMA, DDMAs, NGOs, CBOs) 12 Transparency and accountability Develop an agreed framework of accountability for all levels and mechanisms to bring in transparency.
+(Action: SDMA, DDMAs and NGOs) 13 Do No Harm Advocacy at all levels on "Do No Harm" through disaster response and development interventions.
 (Action: State IAG, District NGO Task Forces in DM) 14 Exit strategy Ensure that the NGO programs have an exit strategy to link with long term recovery/rehab/development programs of other NGOs or the government.
 (Action: District NGO Task Forces in DM)